elugens/hello-javascript/docs/general-javascript-questions/js-classes/instanceof-class-checking.md

 ---

-### In plain words, explain what happens with an instanceof class check.
+### In plain words, explain what happens with an instanceof class check?

 <details>
   <summary><strong>View Answer:</strong></summary>